 CDC scientists found that even in beautiful, suburban San Diego about one-fourth of middle class, mostly white, college educated, working folks with medical insurance had THREE or more ACEs!

 Three or more ACEs is significant because three+ ACEs correlate over a lifetime, with doubled risk of depression, severe obesity, drug abuse, lung disease, and liver disease.
-It triples the risk of alcoholism and STDs.
+It triples the risk of alcoholism, STDs and teen pregnancy.
 There is a 5X increase in attempted suicide.
 The lifelong impacts are shocking and alarming.

 The American Academy of Pediatrics’ policy says that child abuse and neglect are significantly “associated with many leading causes of adult death”

 Children did not cause their own trauma and they can not address their trauma alone.
 They need adult support.